Court of Appeals Rejects Bid Protest Arguments for FAR 15.6 Unsolicited Proposals

 (b) Agencies shall establish agency points of contact (see 15.604) to coordinate the receipt and handling of unsolicited proposals.

 Standing in Bid Protest Cases: When you file a government contract protest that alleges wrongful rejection of FAR unsolicited proposals, you have to satisfy all six requirements of FAR 15.603(c) for a proposal to be valid under FAR 15.606-1(a)(1).
 Any success of getting the Court of Federal Claims decision overturned required the Appellant to demonstrate that the Contracting Officer incorrectly determined that his proposal was not “valid.”

 As a government contractor seeking to file a protest, this case will show how important it is to meet the standing and prejudice requirement.
-The Federal Circuit Court of Appeals usually look to see if the party filing the lawsuit “had a substantial chance of winning the contract,” Digitalis Educ.
+The Federal Circuit Court of Appeals usually looks to see if the party filing the lawsuit “had a substantial chance of winning the contract,” Digitalis Educ.
 Sols., Inc. v.
 United States, 664 F.3d 1384 (Fed.
 Cir.
 2012).

 To satisfy the prejudice requirement, the party must show that “but for the [Government’s] error,” the party “would have had a substantial chance of securing the contract.”
 Id. at 1378 (emphasis added) (citations omitted).
 Prejudice is a factual question that we review for clear error.
 Tinton Falls Lodging Realty, LLC v.
 United States, 800 F.3d 1353, 1357–58 (Fed.
 Cir.
 2015).